jayber/fodlereyez/README.md

 1. File and folder listing and iterating in rust
 2. Which became an exercise in mocking external libraries for unit tests in Rust
+3. And then a learning how to handle references and borrowing exercise.

 I took the approach of creating proxy traits for any